grawity/accdb/README.md

   - For `ref.*` keys, `#itemno` (e.g. `#42`) expands to that item's UUID;
   - For `date.*` keys, `now[±n]` (e.g. `now` or `now+40`) expands to a full date;
+  - The `@name` key corresponds to the entry's title, which is not an attribute.

 Synopsis: `ad tag <filter> <operation...>`